-Hear the name Ray-Ban and you immediately think of the RB3025 with their iconic teardrop shape, crystal lenses, and metal frame.
+Hear the name Ray-Ban and you immediately think of the RB3025 with its iconic teardrop shape, crystal lenses, and metal frame.

-The Serengeti Summit is a good choice if you’re need a pair of sunglasses for flying but are on a budget.
+The Serengeti Summit is a good choice if you need a pair of sunglasses for flying but are on a budget.

 The Nylon TR90 frame is lightweight and flexible to ensure that the sunglasses sit comfortably on your temples while also being able to withstand sudden ground shocks.

 How to Pick the Best Pilot Sunglasses

 Pilots should not wear polarized sunglasses and should always opt for sunglasses with non-polarized lenses.

 Polarized lenses may be great for filtering out glare, but this is precisely why they are not recommended for flying.